-In addition to providing a plausible transitional dynamic of an economy facing an inflation target change, this exercise offers an explanation on how expectation is formed, and how an agent is adaptive and becoming aware of changes in its environment.
-An AI Agents under the DDPG algorithm becomes aware of any policy changes through interacting with the economic environment that it lives in.
-This means making a decision given a current state, and observing the next state and the reward signal corresponding to its decision.
-When it observes that its decision-making strategy does not generate a high reward like it used to, the agent starts to make changes of its policy so that it can obtain a higher reward in the long run, and this is how an agent adapts its behaviours with respect to a monetary policy target change.
-This offers a way to explain what \cite{Cavalloetal2017} observes in their experiments.
-They provide evidence showing that private agents are more likely to adjust their inflation expectations with respect to supermarket price changes than actual inflation statistics.
-Price changes in supermarkets are likely to have a direct impact on consumers' welfare than the observed inflation statistics or a central bank announcement on changes in an inflation target.
+AI agents under the DRL algorithm becomes aware of policy changes by interacting with their economic environment.
+This means making a decision given a current state, and observing the next state and the reward signal corresponding to their decision.
+When the decision-making strategy stops generating a high reward, the agents changes their policy to obtain a higher reward in the long run: this is how an agent adapts their behaviours with respect to a monetary policy target change.

+This is consistent with what \cite{Cavalloetal2017} observe in their experiments.
+They show that private agents are more likely to adjust their inflation expectations with respect to supermarket price changes than actual inflation statistics.
+Price changes in supermarkets are more likely to have a direct impact on consumers' perceived welfare than the observed inflation statistics or a central bank announcement on changes to an inflation target.

+One key parameter in this algorithm is exploration.
+With exploration, agents take random actions, and notice and adapt to structural changes.
+Another feature is that in a large economy with many learning agents, this parameter can be used to simulate different learning behaviours.
+This could be an alternative macro simulation lab for policy experiments.

-One main criticism of DRL algorithms is the speed of learning.
-In this paper, it takes a significant amount of simulation periods for the agent to learn the solution of the model.
-This can be accelerated through modifying several training parameters.
-However, it remains a lengthy simulation periods (could be a lifetime) before the agent converges to a steady state solution.\footnote{ As explained by \cite{Botvinick2019}, the slow learning is mainly led by the incremental parameter adjustment and weak inductive bias within the algorithm.
-However, as it is a fast-evolving literature, many new DRL algorithms are proposed to mitigate this and speed up the learning process, for example, inspired by \cite{Gershman2017}, DRL algorithms with episodic memory are being developed. } This criticism matters more if the goal of applying the algorithm is for a learning agent to converge to a rational expectation solution.
-This involves the debate on if it is reasonable or sensible to assume that an economy is operating on a steady state.
-The economy might also be on a learning path that is away from an equilibrium.
+A prominent criticism of DRL algorithms is the speed of learning.
+In this paper, it takes a significant number of simulation periods for the agent to adjust their behaviours after a policy shift.
+This can be accelerated by modifying several training parameters, but the number of simulation periods remains high.
+As explained by \cite{Botvinick2019}, the slow learning is mainly due to the incremental parameter adjustment and weak inductive bias within the algorithm.
+However, as it is a fast-evolving literature, many new DRL algorithms are proposed to mitigate this and speed up the learning process.
+For example, inspired by \cite{Gershman2017}, DRL algorithms with episodic memory are being developed.
+DRL agents can learn from experience gathered by other agents, and this can also reduce the amount of simulation periods.